-CNZH is a non-profit entity and acts for the public good.
-CNZH considers the environment and the community in all of its activities.
+ChristchurchNZ is a non-profit entity and acts for the public good.
+ChristchurchNZ considers the environment and the community in all of its activities.

-Nature of Operations
+Nature of operations

-CNZH is the non-operating parent of ChristchurchNZ.
-CNZH is a Council Controlled Organisation (CCO) that works to optimise the economic and social opportunities that tourism, major events, city promotion and economic development can bring to Christchurch and Canterbury.
+ChristchurchNZ is a Council Controlled Organisation (CCO) that works to optimise the economic and social opportunities that tourism, major events, city promotion and economic development can bring to Christchurch and Canterbury.